Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 * FRT (Front End Health)
 * SYN (Synthetic Check)

-Now, you will see some examples of each type of touchpoint, and to what Steps they are tied to;
+Now, you will see some examples of each type of touchpoint, and what Steps they are tied to;

 ### <a id="PRC"></a>PRC (Person Count) ###